LCC27 Gas Bottle: New Gas Bottle Connection – LCC27 Adaptor

 As mentioned, SWAP’n’GO® lets you swap an older POL gas bottles for newer LCC27 gas bottles (Type 27 gas bottle) at the same SWAP’n’GO prices.

-So, if you purchase a BBQ with the new gas bottle connection but have an old POL gas bottle, you just need to swap.
+So, if you purchase a BBQ with the new gas bottle connection but have an old bottle with POL gas bottle connections, you just need to swap.

-You will find both kinds of gas bottles in the SWAP’n’GO cages during the transition period, which will stretch over a number of years.
+You will find both POL and LCC27 gas bottles in the SWAP’n’GO cages during the transition period, which will stretch over a number of years.

-Remember, LCC27 gas bottle connectors are backwards compatible with POL regulators.
+Remember, LCC27 gas bottle connections are backwards compatible with POL regulators.

 POL Gas Fitting